My Streets has provided unique guided tours since 2014 with fifty one souls participating on the programme to date.

 Once the troops were rounded up and trainers were identified, a ‘curriculum’ was decided upon and funding was sought.
 The My Streets programme benefited from early concept development funding from State Street in the summer of 2014 which allowed training to begin in September in the relative splendour of the historic Westcourt Hotel.
 Training initially consisted of one half day a month provided by volunteer trainers and focused on a mixture of confidence/presentation skills and historical training followed by a sumptuous lunch.

-Louth Meath Education and Training Board soon bolstered the bank account which allowed for the provision of weekly training sessions beginning from January 2015 onwards.
+Louth Meath Education and Training Board soon provided a tutor which allowed the broadening and deepening of the education programme and the establishment of weekly training sessions from January 2015 onwards.
 Last but not least Malahide Lions Club added a kind €1,000 to the war chest on the heels of their successful My Streets tour which saw 91 Malahidians descend on the story rich streets of Drogheda.